assiaSannaghi/COURTNEY-LANKA/README.md

-this project it was my first application to my course to practice my knowldge happy to share :D
+this project it was my first application to my course to practice my knowldge happy to share we you :D